Suman-20/Javascript-Projects/README.md

 ### 4.Password Generator
 - Directory: `Password Generator`
 - Description: An application which generates random password according to the user requirements.

+### 5.Currency Converter
+- Directory: `Currency Converter`
+- Description: A simple web application which converts value of one currency to another currency.